-Würzburg is situated at an altitude of 209 m on the river Main and is the capital of the administrative region Unterfranken of Bavaria.
+Würzburg is situated at an elevation of 209 m on the river Main and is the capital of the administrative region Unterfranken of Bavaria.
 Around 1000 BC the Marienberg was the location of a Celtic stronghold.
 Around AD 650 it became the seat of a Frankish dukedom.
 The Franks were converted to the Christian faith by the missionaries St. Kilian, Kolonat and Totnan, who were martyred in Würzburg in 689.
 The bishopric of Würzburg was founded in 742 by St. Boniface.
+Bishop Adalbero (c.
+1010 – c.
+1090), count of Lambach-Wels, was venerated as a saint in Austria soon after his death and in Würzburg since about the 17th century; in 1883, Pope Leo confirmed Adalbero a saint in the worldwide church.
 The secular power of the bishops over the dukedom was confirmed in 1168 by Emperor Friedrich I Barbarossa.
 The famous carver and sculptor Tilman Riemenschneider was elected burgomaster in 1520.
 The university was founded in 1525.
-During the Thirty Years' War (16181648) Würzburg was occupied in 1631 by the Swedish King Gustav II Adolf.
-The famous residence palace of the prince bishops was built in 17201744 in splendid Baroque style by Balthasar Neumann.
+During the Thirty Years' War (1618–1648) Würzburg was occupied in 1631 by the Swedish King Gustav II Adolf.
+The famous residence palace of the prince bishops was built in 1720–1744 in splendid Baroque style by Balthasar Neumann.
 After the secularisation of 1803 Würzburg at first was awarded to Bavaria, which exchanged it with Tyrol and other territories after the Peace of Pressburg (Bratislava, SK) in 1805.
 Between 1806 and 1814 the territories of Würzburg were ruled by Ferdinand III, who had been ousted as Grand Duke of Toscany by Napoleon in 1799 and as Elector had ruled the secularised archbishopric of Salzburg between 1803 and 1805.
 Ferdinand at first took the title of Elector of Würzburg in 1806 but in the same year changed it to Grand Duke of Würzburg.
 After the Congress of Vienna in 1815 Ferdinand returned to Tuscany, and Würzburg finally became part of the Kingdom of Bavaria.
 In 1945 the allied air raids destroyed about 90% of the historic town.
 Luckily, most parts of the famous residence palace had survived.
 The damages were restored after the war and the residence of Würzburg was listed as a World Cultural Heritage by the UNESCO in 1981 (see also list of other UNESCO heritage sites).

 Today, Würzburg is not only known as the administrative centre of Unterfanken but is also renowned for its university.
 Eight members of the university received a Nobel Award: Wilhelm Conrad Röntgen (physics, 1901), Emil Hermann Fischer (chemistry, 1907), Wilhelm Wien (physics, 1911), Johannes Stark (physics, 1919), Hans Spemann (medicine, 1935), Klaus von Klitzing (physics, 1985) and Hartmut Michel (chemistry, 1988).

-in this way as a souvenir of a national assembly of a sports federation or a similar organisation.
+in this way as a souvenir of a national assembly of a sports federation, a fraternity, or a similar organisation.